Marlin Communications: Then & Now - A retrospective with Founder & Idealist Karl Tischler

 There is also a kind of quiet hardship that comes with this, which is bittersweet.
 After a while, I felt in my bones that I was doing profoundly meaningful work with Marlin, but you also start to feel there are no other paths.
 You become wedded to the business.

-This is going to sound a bit cheesy, but despite those hard moments, I also know that the work we’re doing is quite possibly the most important work of all.
+This is going to sound cheesy, but despite those hard moments, I also know that the work we’re doing is quite possibly the most important work of all.
 It is work that matters.

 I think there are two parts to this.
 The first is Marlin-specific.
 The second is sector-specific.